 Institutional Address: GEOBIOTEC & Department of Geosciences, University of Aveiro

 3810-193 Aveiro, Portugal

-Nuno Durães finished his degree in Geology at the Faculty of Sciences of the University of Porto in 2004 and in 2006 he completed a Post-Graduation in Prospecting and Evaluation of Geological Resources - Mineral Resources in the same institution.
-He completed his PhD in Geosciences in 2011 by Faculty of Sciences of the University of Porto/University of Aveiro.
+Nuno Durães finished his degree in Geology at the Faculty of Sciences of the University of Porto 2004.
+In 2006, he completed the Specialization Course of the Master in Prospecting and Evaluation of Geological Resources - Branch of Mineral Resources at the same institution.
+He concluded his PhD in Geosciences in 2011 at the Faculty of Sciences of the University of Porto and University of Aveiro.
 Between 2012 and 2019 he was a Postdoctoral fellow of Foundation for Science and Technology.
 He is currently a researcher at the GEOBIOTEC research unit (Department of Geosciences of the University of Aveiro).
-His research has focused mainly on the geochemistry and mineralogy of the supergenic environment, environmental geochemistry and biogeochemistry.
-To date, he has 23 publications and 46 communications in national and international conferences and a h-index of 11.
+His research has been focused mainly on the areas of environmental geochemistry and biogeochemistry.
+To date, he has 33 publications, 71 communications in national and international conferences and a h-index of 11.
 He is also a reviewer of 21 journals indexed to the Journal Citation Report.
 He was principal investigator for 2 scientific research projects and a research team member for 11 projects.
 He was/is supervisor of PhD and master students.
 He also participated in more than 30 specialized courses and seminars, collaborated in the organization of several scientific activities or events (organization of scientific meetings; coordinator and guide of scientific dissemination activities) and in consultancy provision services.

 Anabela Cachada is a PhD student in the area of Environmental Chemistry and she has a degree in Environmental Engineering and of the Natural Resources (University of Trás-os-Montes e Alto Douro, Portugal) and a Master in Geochemistry (University of Aveiro, Portugal).